norcams/docs-enduser/docs/dns.rst

 When to use the DNS service
 ---------------------------

-The UH-IaaS DNS service allows the registration and management of DNS zones using the OpenStack GUI, API and command line interface (CLI).
+The UH-IaaS DNS service allows for the registration and management of DNS zones using the OpenStack GUI, API and command line interface (CLI).
 Any zone can be registered and managed, providing it is using a legal top level domain (TLD).
 You don't have to own the zone in question, but registering and managing an unowned zone doesn't make